Here Are 4 Life Insurance Options If You Have Bipolar Disorder | We Discuss The Options And How You Can Get Approved!

 How Your Medication Affects Simplified Life Insurance Underwriting For People With Bipolar Disorder

-In the previous section, I talked about how the type of medication affects underwriting.
-For example, if you are prescribed Seroquel, that drug makes a larger impact on the underwriting decision than lithium.
+In the previous section, I discussed how the type of medication affects underwriting.
+For example, if you are prescribed Seroquel, that drug has a larger impact on the underwriting decision than lithium.

 For example, if you take Abilify for your bipolar disorder, the best this carrier below can offer you is a graded-benefit life insurance policy.
 (More on what that in a minute.)

-However, if you take lithium, as you can see, you could receive a standard life insurance policy (which is better compared to the graded benefit).
+However, if you take lithium, as you can see, you could receive an immediate life insurance policy (which is better compared to the graded benefit).

-I’ll go over standard versus graded-benefit in the next section.
+I’ll go over immediate versus graded benefit in the next section.

-So, in your case, we want to work with carriers that are favorable with the medication you have taken and prescribed.
+So, in your case, we want to work with carriers that are favorable to the medication you have taken and prescribed.

 How The Health Questions Affect Simplified Life Insurance Underwriting For People With Bipolar Disorder

 The questions on the application matter.
-If the carrier asks about bipolar disorder or, in some cases, generic mental/emotional disorder, on the application, then likely the disorder is a problem.
+If the carrier asks about bipolar disorder or, in some cases, generic emotional/mental disorder on the application, then likely the bipolar disorder diagnosis is a problem.
 In other words, they will decline your application.

 We obviously do not use these carriers for your situation.
 Who would we use then?

 Ok.
-Now that you know what the carriers look for when someone with bipolar disorder applies for life insurance, let’s discuss the 4 types that are available.
+Now that you know what the carriers look for when someone with bipolar disorder applies for life insurance, let’s discuss the 4 life insurance options available for people with bipolar disorder.

 4 Types of Life Insurance That Are Available To People Who Have Bipolar Disorder

 We have helped many people with bipolar disorder obtain life insurance.
-Here are the 4 types that are available.
-We also go into estimated costs, which are subject to change at any time.
+Here are the 4 types available.
+We also provide estimated costs, which are subject to change at any time.

-I know it sounds weird, but working is a normal activity.
-If you demonstrate the ability to work full-time, coupled with following your treatments, you are likely to get either term life insurance or permanent insurance.
+Gainful full-time employment matters, too.
+Working is a normal, daily life activity.
+If you demonstrate the ability to work full-time, coupled with the stability of your condition, you will likely get either term life insurance or permanent insurance.

 As we said, the actual premium rate you pay is determined by your overall situation.

-• Mild case, working full time, hospitalization over 10 years ago, following treatment plan: standard rate to table 2.
+- Mild case, working full time, hospitalization over 10 years ago, following treatment plan: Up to table 4.

-• Mild-Moderate case: still working full-time, but has hospitalization 3 years ago, could be table 2 to table 6.
+- Mild-Moderate case: still working full-time, but hospitalized 3 years ago, could be table 3 to table 6.

 Male: $40 to $60 per month Female: $30 to $55 per month

-#2 Simplified Issue Life Insurance – Burial Insurance
+#2 Simplified Issue Life Insurance For People With Bipolar Disorder

-Burial insurance is also available.
 What is burial insurance?
 It is a whole life insurance policy with a small death benefit, like $30,000.
-The main purpose of the life insurance is, as the name suggests, is for your burial, funeral, and final expense needs.
+The main purpose of the life insurance is, as the name suggests, for your burial, funeral, and final expense needs.

 Burial insurance is an easy application and underwriting.
 See the simplified underwriting section above.
 As long as